 3D imaging does even more, as it offers the ability to virtually place implants for a more consistent patient outcome.
 This virtual technique cuts real implant placement time in half and assures there will be no surprises when we proceed with your treatment.

-We chose our 3D CT scan imaging system because of it’s very low radiation exposure (vs. other brands of dental 3D).
-It produces 100 times less radiation than traditional CT scans taken at hospital and less than half the radiation exposed from a traditional dental film full mouth series.
+We chose our 3D CT scan imaging system because of its very low radiation exposure (vs. other brands of dental 3D).
+It produces 100 times less radiation than traditional CT scans taken at hospitals and less than half the radiation exposure from a traditional dental film full mouth series.

 Excellent technology for diagnosing:

 - Root fracture

 - Periodontal disease

 - predictable dental implant placement through guided implant surgery

 - Endodontic periapical lesions not seen on 2D dental X-Ray